NPI Types: A Guide for Private Practice SLPs

 • Type 2: Organizational/Group NPI

-In general, if you are a solo practitioner, you will just need a Type 1 NPI- UNLESS you have a single-member LLC/PLLC and plan to accept Medicare.
+In general, if you are a solo practitioner, you will just need a Type 1 NPI- UNLESS you have a single-member LLC/PLLC or other business structure and plan to accept Medicare.

 In that case, you will also need to apply for a Type 2 NPI for your LLC- even though there is only one of you, an LLC is considered a "group/organization."
 For example, I have a Type 1 NPI for myself as a provider, Jill Shook, and a Type 2 NPI for my LLC, Jill Shook Therapy.

 Confused about business structures?
-I explain them all in this blog post
+I explain them in this blog post

 How to Apply for a Type 2 NPI